MaxThapa8936289/FlaskPractice/README.md

 A repository for practicing Flask, HTML, CSS and building a web app.

+The deployed website can be reached at http://mygym.studio

 Python packages required to run:
 - Flask
 - passlib